Darryl Hannah as Pris / Sean Young as Rachel - Bladerunner (1982)

 Oh no, you done set it off, or rather turned it on.
 The below feminist video is centered on the Absolut android ads seen all over the place, but totally relevant to the Stepford situation.
 Be sure to watch the end creidts which play over a fascinating 1970s commercial for The Bionic Woman series action figure 'Fembot.'

 I agree with everything this chick is saying, but at the same time, just pointing it out won't solve the problem, if there is one.
 As a guy I can tell you we need to objectify you if you ever want to get pregnant.
 Even if it's just play-acting, dirty talk, bondage, safe words, etc., we need a way to access our inner savage, a way to feel powerful when every day we're forced to bow low to the system.
 Pop culture poisons gender relationships with its endless objectification (not ours), ever trying to reduce women to the same accessory status of the GQ male as a Rolex.
-But at the same time, if you don't want us to objectify, you don't be mad if we make an object that looks like you instead, something that won't mind being objectified, a statue or a movie.
-Women give birth, and take that staggering power for granted.
-Men must build their children through art and technology; we shut off our Pygmalion valves only when compeled to do so and sometimes we can't even if we tried.
+But at the same time, if you don't want us to objectify, don't be mad if we make an object that looks like you instead, something that won't mind being objectified, a statue or a movie.
+Women take their staggering power of giving birth for granted.
+Men must build their children through art and technology; we shut off our Pygmalion valves only when compelled to do so and sometimes we can't even if we tried.
 So know that the next stage of life will be an automaton, birthed by man, fathered by woman.
 Instead of saying you're not ready to be a dad, ladies, think about how you want to raise these bleeping, glowing blobs of the New Flesh, these objects that dare look back in anger.

 1. This info comes from my spirit guide and may or may not be 100% accurate, just true.